Ichiro Suzuki: Playing style

-Ichiro is the only left-handed hitter in Major League history with at least 2,000 plate appearances against left-handed pitching to display a reverse platoon split—that is, he had better results hitting off left-handed pitchers than right-handed pitchers.
+Suzuki is the only left-handed hitter in Major League history with at least 2,000 plate appearances against left-handed pitching to display a reverse platoon split—that is, he had better results hitting off left-handed pitchers than right-handed pitchers.

-Ichiro received recognition for playing superior defense in right field, with above-average range and a strong and accurate throwing arm.
+Suzuki received recognition for playing superior defense in right field, with above-average range and a strong and accurate throwing arm.
 During his career, he won 10 Gold Glove Awards.